gsi-upm/Episteme/README.markdown

  + Download from LMF-2.6.0.war [https://code.google.com/p/lmf/downloads/list](https://code.google.com/p/lmf/downloads/list)
  + Move LMF-2.6.0.war into 'tomcat home'/webapps/ directory.
 Tomcat automatically will extract the content and deploy it.

+LMF 3.0.0 has also been tested.
+LMF 3.0.0 implements http authentication by default, you will need to configure it so episteme works.
+For developement purposes you can desactivate the authentication feature from LMF administration backend.

+Core services -> configuration -> security.enabled (false)

+In order to change any value at LMF configuration you will need to access the administration panel trought "localhost" or using an auithenticated user.
+Via "localhost" security (authentication) is disabled by default.
 #### 2.2 LMF Configuration

 ##### 2.2.1 Create new core